swisspost-yellowcube/wooyellowcube-docs/configuration.md

   update so it should only be used if something went wrong.
 * *Update WooCommerce Stock with YellowCube*: Stock information in WooCommerce will sometimes diverge from the one reported by YellowCube for various reasons.
 If you are sure that the stock information provided by the latter is correct you can use this action to override the information WooCommerce has about the selected products.
-* *Force to refresh inventory*: This will do the same as the previous option, but it will update all the products in the system not just the manually selected ones.
+* *Force to refresh inventory*: This will have the same

 ![](/assets/Stock_management.png)